BaterdeneOdongerel/calculator-baterdene/README.md

 * Ruby version
     2.6.6
-* System dependencies
     bundle version 1.17.3
     Posgresql
 * Configuration
-    Need to configure database connection in database.yml file
+    1. Need to configure database connection in database.yml file
 * Database creation
       1. rake db:create
       2. rake db:migrate
-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
-    Redis gem should be commented out when tying to run it in development environment
+* Redis gem should be commented out when tying to run it in development environment
-* Deployment instructions

-* ...